VivekVallabhan3407/Resume_Builder/README.md

 ##Technologies Used
 ###Frontend:
--HTML – Structure of the pages.
+- HTML – Structure of the pages.
--CSS – Styling and layout design.
+- CSS – Styling and layout design.
--JavaScript – Dynamic interactions and form handling.
+- JavaScript – Dynamic interactions and form handling.
 ###Backend:
--Django – Handles user inputs and processes resume data.
+- Django – Handles user inputs and processes resume data.
--MySQL – Database for storing user data.
+- MySQL – Database for storing user data.

 ##How It Works
 1. Sign Up / Log In.